notifi-network/notifi-network.github.io/docs/integration-overview/pointers-samples.md

 - **Allow users to opt-in to announcements and product updates**

-  If you use React, configure a card in the [Admin Panel](../alert-trigger/admin-panel) and add the [React Card](../alert-subscribe/react-card) to the dapp frontend.
+  If you use React, configure a card in the [Admin Portal](../alert-trigger/admin-portal) and add the [React Card](../alert-subscribe/react-card) to the dapp frontend.
 This will automatically set up relevant sources and filters.

   If you don't use React, use the [Frontend Client](../alert-subscribe/frontend-client) to create alerts by using the Broadcast or Direct Push `EventType` with the correct `id`.
-  To send out announcements, use the [Community Manager](../alert-design/community-manager) in the Admin Panel.
+  To send out announcements, use the [Community Manager](../alert-design/community-manager) in the Admin Portal.

 - **Send out an alert when price of an asset on Coingecko changed**

   This is very similar to the announcement integration above, except you would use the price change source type.
-Make sure to configure parameters such as the asset to watch or price thresholds when configuring the card in the [Admin Panel](../alert-trigger/admin-panel) (when using React Card) or in the `EventTypeItem` passed to the [Frontend Client](../alert-subscribe/frontend-client) respectively.
+Make sure to configure parameters such as the asset to watch or price thresholds when configuring the card in the [Admin Portal](../alert-trigger/admin-portal) (when using React Card) or in the `EventTypeItem` passed to the [Frontend Client](../alert-subscribe/frontend-client) respectively.

   Note: For prices not listed on Coingecko, a more custom solution is required.